 - 3. The corporate membership of the Institute shall consist of Honorary Members, Fellows, Members, and Associates.
 Fellows, Members, and Associates shall be equally entitled to all the rights and privileges of the Institute, excepting that Fellows only shall be eligible to the office of President; and Fellows and Members only shall be eligible to the offices of Vice-President, Director, and Treasurer.
 Fellows and Members shall be entitled to a diploma.
 Honorary Members shall be entitled to all the rights and privileges of the Institute. - 4.
-A Fellow shall be not less than thirty-two years of age and shall be either: - a.
+A Fellow shall be not less than thirty-two years of age and shall qualify under one or more of paragraphs "a" to "e" of this Section.
+To qualify under paragraphs "a," "b," or "e" he shall have been in good standing in the grade of Member for a period of at least five years immediately preceding the date of application for the Fellow grade. - a.
 An electrical engineer by profession.
-As such he shall be qualified to design and to take responsible charge of important electrical work; he shall have been in the active practise of his profession for at least ten years, and shall have had responsible charge of important electrical work for at least three years.

-When the applicant holds, in a principal national society of an allied branch of engineering, membership of a grade for which the qualifications indicate a standing equal to that required for the grade of Fellow herein, such membership shall be considered equivalent to five of the requisite ten years of active practise of the electrical profession.
+As such he shall bequalified to design and to take responsible charge of important electrical work; he shall have been in the active practice of his profession for at least ten years, and shall have had responsible charge of important electrical work for at least three years.
+When the applicant holds, in a principal national society of an allied branch of engineering, membership of a grade for which the qualifications indicate a standing equal to that required for the grade of Fellow herein, such membership shall be considered equivalent to five of the requisite ten years of active practice of the electrical profession. - b.

-- b.
 A professor of electrical engineering or of electrical science.
 As such he shall have attained special distinction as an expounder of the principles of electrical science and of electrical engineering; he shall have had at least ten years' experience as a teacher of electrical subjects, and shall have had responsible charge for three years, in an electrical course of a principal school of engineering.
 Any years of experience as defined in paragraph "a" that the applicant may have had as an electrical engineer shall be considered the equivalent of the same number of years of experience as "a teacher of electrical subjects." - c.
-A person who has done notable original work in electrical science of a character to give him a recognized standing equivalent to that required for Fellows under paragraphs "a" and "b." - d.
-A person regularly engaged in electrical work for at least ten years, who, by inventions or by special proficiency in contributions to electrical science or the electrical arts or electrical literature, has attained a standing equivalent to that required for Fellows under paragraphs "a" and "b." - 5.
-A Member shall be not less than twenty-seven years of age, and shall be either: - a.
+A person regularly engaged in electrical work for at least ten years, who by training, experience, and proficiency in electrical practice or theory has attained a standing in the profession equivalent to that required for Fellows under paragraph "a" or "b." - d.
+A person who has done notable original work in electrical science of a character to give him a recognized standing equivalent to that required for Fellows under paragraph "a" or "b." - e.
+A person who holds in a principal national electrical engineering society of some other country membership of a grade for which the qualifications indicate a standing equivalent to that required for the grade of Fellow under paragraph "a" or "b."

+- 5. A Member shall be not less than twenty-seven years of age, and shall be either: - a.
 An electrical engineer by profession.
-As such, under general direction, he shall have designed and taken responsibility for important electrical engineering work; he shall have been in the active practise of his profession for at least five years.
+As such, under general direction, he shall have designed and taken responsibility for important electrical engineering work; he shall have been in the active practice of his profession for at least five years.

-When the applicant holds in a principal national society of an allied branch of engineering, membership of a grade for which the qualifications indicate a standing equal to that required for the grade of Member herein, such membership shall be considered equivalent to two and one-half years of the requisite five years in active practise of the electrical profession.
+When the applicant holds, in a principal national society of an allied branch of engineering, membership of a grade for which the qualifications indicate a standing equal to that required for the grade of Member herein, such membership shall be considered equivalent to two and one-half years of the requisite five years in active practice of the electrical profession.